 With love at its epicenter, Blossom’s story happens over just five days, offering a heart-wrenching portrait of those who experience both unimaginable endings and new beginnings.
 It’s sure to change what you know about longing, love and loss…because in extraordinary times, there are no ordinary choices.

-Your experiences with Blossom just begin with the book.
-Be sure to visit the website to discover so much more.
+Your experiences with Blossom begin with the book but visit the website to discover the rest.
 There are videos, interactive quizzes, fortune-cookie messages and so much more!

 Praise for the Blossom Trilogy and Christopher Lentz